Give me 15 minutes, and I’ll show you how to get your next writing gig.

 I started as a freelance newspaper reporter and became a staff reporter before working as a magazine editor at AARP The Magazine, the largest circulation magazine in the world.
 (It had 35 million readers during the nearly five years I was there.
 No pressure, right?)

 I then worked as the senior editor of luxury lifestyle magazine Capitol File—complete with responsibilities like securing and doing celebrity interviews, reviewing new restaurants and products, and editing the entire print magazine along with exclusive, digital stories—before becoming a staff writer and editor at a large federal health agency (you’ve heard of it).

-As if that weren’t busy enough, I’ve also worked as a freelance writer for outlets from The Washington Post, Men’s Health, Playboy, Time Out, U.S. News and World Report, and Bridal Guide Online to specialty health magazines like Lupus Now.
+As if that weren’t busy enough, I’ve worked as a freelance writer for outlets from The Washington Post, Business Insider, Men’s Health, Consumer Reports, Time Out, U.S. News and World Report, and Bridal Guide to specialty health magazines like Lupus Now.
 And these days, I freelance and consult, including the time I spent as senior editor of Sisters From AARP.
 (Yes, a freelance and consulting life is possible!)

-And I’ve presented on writing and editing best practices at workshops and conferences, including those by the American Society of Journalists and Authors and the DC Science Writers Association.
+I’ve also presented on writing and editing best practices at workshops and conferences over the years, including those by the American Society of Journalists and Authors and the DC Science Writers Association.

 HOW I CAN HELP YOU